Text by CLOT Magazine

 The auctions will be available through the platform Rally-up and open for bids from 2-17 October 2021, accessible through this link.
 Funds collected will be split between the artist (50%), Medgardens (25%) and curation, PR and administrative tasks.
 All the proceedings with transaction details from the actions will be reported and shared transparently through MedGardens.

-If you have an idea or project you would like to share with AfMR, get in touch through their website.
+If you have an idea or project you would like to share with AfMR, contact them through their website.